 If your iPad has already hit the storage ceiling, then it’s worth considering external storage options.
-Wouldn’t it be nice to offload all of your home videos, films, tv episodes, photos, magazines, etc to a small external hard drive and then connect your iPad to it whenever you wanted?
+Wouldn’t it be nice to offload all of your home videos, films, tv episodes, photos, magazines, etc to a small portable external hard drive and then connect your iPad to it whenever you wanted?

 Here is our guide to iPad external hard drives… fashioned as a Q&A.